Disney's Animal Kingdom Theme Park

 Disney Is Helping Flamingos in the Wild

-Since 1995, the Disney Conservation Fund (DCF) has contributed more than $45 million dollars to support conservation programs in 115 countries.
-DCF has supported projects in several countries to help research and protect flamingo populations.
+Since 1995, the Disney Conservation Fund (DCF) has directed more than $70 million to save wildlife and protect the planet, inspiring millions of people to take action for nature in their communities.
+The DCF has supported nonprofit organizations working with communities in 5 countries to research and protect flamingo populations.

 Tracking Their Movements

 Flamingo habitats are changing and their migration patterns are not consistent, so tracking their numbers has proven difficult.
 It’s important to monitor flamingo numbers to know if their population is increasing or decreasing.
 Disney Conservation Fund has supported projects in recent years that are working to monitor flamingo distribution.
 One such project tracked the migration route of lesser flamingo breeding populations to determine where they originated, particularly during years of major flooding.

 Involving the Community

 Involving local communities in the conservation efforts of flamingos can make a big difference for the animals.
 Disney Conservation Fund has supported projects that focus on using annual waterfowl counts to engage and inspire local communities to become stewards of their natural resources.
 One project focused on a wildlife reserve area where the threat of flamingo harassment is being combated by engaging the local communities through educational programs, materials and exhibits.

 Discover how animal care experts, at the Walt Disney World Resort, cater to the unique needs of flamingos.